Where the heart should be by Sarah Crossan

 I found this information here.

 It was a very nice read.
-The chapters weren’t overly large and I liked the almost poetic way some of the chapters were written.
-It brought you right in the story and I really enjoyed it.
+The chapters weren’t overly large, and I liked the almost poetic way some of the chapters were written.
+It brought you right into the story, and I really enjoyed it.

-The story follows Nell through her life and family during the potato famine Ireland experienced.
+The story follows Nell through her life and family during the potato famine that Ireland experienced.
 She works up at the big house, where she falls in love with an Englishman.
-This is of course not the best thing to be doing at that time.
-I found the story to be really moving and I got a really good grasp on her emotions and her train of thought.
+This is, of course, not the best thing to be doing at that time.
+I found the story to be really moving, and I got a really good grasp on her emotions and her train of thought.

 Read more: Reviews // Beauty // Travel // Personal // Studying // Books // Films